rabeya19/Performance_Testing/README.md

 ## Stress Testing

 Stress testing evaluates a system's stability by applying an excessive load.
-To perform stress testing with JMeter:
+To perform stress testing with JMeter.

 Number of Threads 5400, Ramp-up period is set to 10s with loop count of 1: